 - The phellogen and part of the vascular cambium originate in the pericycle.

 - Roots without pericycle are rare but may be found in water plants and parasites.

 The vascular System

 - The phloem of the root occurs in the form of strands distributed near the periphery of the vascular cylinder, beneath the pericycle.

-- Sometimes the xylem occupies the center with strand-like parts projecting from the center core-like ridges.
+- Sometimes the xylem occupies the centre with strand-like parts projecting from the center core-like ridges.

 Primary Structure of Monocot Root

 The distinctive anatomical characters of monocotyledonous roots are as follows:

 - The xylem groups are numerous and generally vary from twelve to twenty.

 - The pericycle gives rise to lateral roots only.